wix-incubator/corvid-external-db-mysql-adapter/README.md

   Corvid by Wix Example: External Database Collection Adapter
 </h1>

-This project is a Node.js based example of an external database collection adapter for MySQL databases, implemented on a Corvid by Wix site.
+This project is a Node.js based example of an adapter for MySQL databases that lets you integrate an external database with your Corvid enabled Wix site.

 You can use this project as a basis for deploying your own adapter to the Google AppEngine.
 This project contains an example implementation of the external database collection SPI that has filtering, authorization and error handling support.